Menu

 In June 2012, a massive explosion at the newly installed Oxygen Plant resulted in the death of 19 workers.
 The Union Ministry ordered an inquiry into the accident by forming a committee headed by SR Jain, former chairman of Steel Authority of India Limited (SAIL).

 The committee gave a clean chit to the steel plant management in August of the same year.
-However, the complete report of the committee was unavailable in the public domain.
+However, the committee’s complete report was unavailable in the public domain.

 The Human Rights Forum (HRF) has now called for the release of the SR Jain committee report.